-Uku percent bycatch is typically low (<2%) since the only regulation limiting commercial catch is a one-pound minimum size.
+Uku percent bycatch is typically low (<2%) since the only regulation limiting commercial catch is a one-pound minimum size for spearing and sale (Table 13).
 Uku less than one pound can be retained for personal consumption.
 Percent bycatch has seen steady increase since 2002.
 One contributing factor is the increasing use of inshore handline gear over time.
 In the past ten years, inshore handline gear landed approximately 15% of the total uku catch yet contributed about 50% of all releases.
 Peak uku percent bycatch in 2020 is likely also the result of COVID-19 restrictions limiting market demand.
 Individual fishers noted that during the most restrictive lockdown periods, local dealers were drastically limiting the amount of uku they were willing to purchase per day.
-Percent bycatch for uku in 2021 was relatively high, though it should be noted still low in comparison to other fisheries.
+Percent bycatch for uku in 2022 was below short-, and long-term averages.

-In comparison to other species targeted with similar gears, uku are retained at a slightly higher rate.
+In comparison to other species targeted with similar gears, uku are retained at a slightly higher rate (Table 14).
 This is due in part to the fact that commonly released species such as kahala and sharks are caught with similar gears and drive the non-uku bycatch rates up slightly.
 However, it should be noted that the majority of the non-target species included in the below table were caught while not targeting uku (e.g., inshore handline for akule and deep-sea handline for Deep-7).
+Non-uku bycatch in 2022 was about average, falling slightly below the short-term average, and above the long-term average.